5 Creative Ways to Repurpose Old Windows

 Photo of the back of my beachy window

-6. Window Side Table With Glass Gems
+5. Window Side Table with Glass Gems

 Photo of a window upcycled into a side table, painted a light blue with glass gems glued underneath the panes for a colorful flower design.